0xkelvin/webuart/README.md

 ## Known limitations

-- Not supported in Safari/Firefox.
+- Safari support is limited.
 - Browser requires explicit user gesture for `requestPort()`.
 - Zero latency is not possible; this app aims for low latency.